Trinidad, California

-Trinidad (Spanish for "Trinity"; Yurok: Chuerey) is a seaside city in Humboldt County, located on the Pacific Ocean 8 mi north of the Arcata-Eureka Airport and 15 mi north of the college town of Arcata.
-Trinidad is noted for its coastline with ten public beaches and offshore rocks, part of the California Coastal National Monument, of which Trinidad is a Gateway City.
-Fishing operations related to Trinidad Harbor are vital to both local tourism and commercial fishery interests in the region.
-Situated at an elevation of 174 ft above its own North Coast harbor, Trinidad is one of California's smallest incorporated cities by population (367 residents in 2010, up from 311 residents in 2000).
+Trinidad (Spanish for "Trinity"; Yurok: Chuerey) is a seaside city in Humboldt County, California, located on the Pacific Ocean 8 mi north of the Arcata-Eureka Airport and 15 mi north of the college town of Arcata.
+Trinidad is noted for its coastline, with ten public beaches and offshore rocks, part of the California Coastal National Monument, of which Trinidad is a "Gateway City."
+Fishing operations related to Trinidad Harbor are vital to both local tourism and commercial fishing interests in the region.
+Situated at an elevation of 174 ft above its own North Coast harbor, Trinidad is one of California's smallest incorporated cities by population, with 307 residents in 2020, down from 367 residents in 2010.